-The extended dissertation offers students the opportunity to produce a longer piece of original research on a topic of interest from within the broad field of Criminology and Security Studies.
-This may draw on themes introduced in taught modules, or may alternatively speak to interests and/or topics from outside the programme syllabus.
+The extended dissertation offers students the opportunity to produce a longer piece of original research on a topic related to the core subject focus of the degree programme.
+This may draw on themes introduced in taught modules, or may alternatively speak to interests and/or topics from outside the core programme syllabus.

 Produced under the guidance and oversight of a member of academic staff through regular one-hour one-on-one supervisory meetings, the 30,000-word extended dissertation will involve the collection, analysis, and presentation of results from original primary and/or secondary research.
-In so doing it will provide a test of the student's knowledge and understanding of ethics, research practice, planning, and time-management.
+In so doing it will provide a test of the student's knowledge and understanding of ethics, research practice, planning, and timemanagement.

-Research Environment.
+Research Environment

 The MRes in Transnational Crime at Liverpool Hope University is taught by leading scholars in the field with outstanding teaching and research reputation.
 Our academics have internationally recognised research profiles in the subject area, with particular emphasis on topics such organised crime, illegal markets, green crime, and extremism.
 Their multiple publications have appeared in highly ranked journals and well-regarded university presses.
 They are actively involved in various research projects and work collaboratively with colleagues from other schools and from different universities in the UK and around the world.